-- In inducible regulation, the gene is regulated by the presence of its substrate (the inducer). - In repressible regulation, the gene is regulated by the product of its enzyme pathway (the corepressor).
+- In inducible regulation, the gene is regulated by the presence of its substrate (the inducer).
+This is good for catabolic pathways for adapting to new food sources, for instance to use lactose or galactose sugars to grow if there is no glucose. - In repressible regulation, the gene is regulated by the product of its enzyme pathway (the corepressor).
+Genes encoding enzymes in anabolic pathways to make amino acids or nucleotides or other needed products can reduce expression when there is enough product.

-26.3 Famous inducible genes in E. coli
+26.3 Famous inducible genes and repressors in E. coli

-The lac Operon Is under Negative control by a repressor
+The lac Operon Is under Negative control by lac repressor